 Supportive community and housing for

-adults with disabilities.
+adults with intellectual and developmental disabilities.

 Providing adults with disabilities an opportunity to live as independently as possible in the community with access to appropriate supportive services, offering integration and choice.